jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Select the line that comes up that has information in the "File" column
 1. When you click, you see something like: `https://aws-prd.api.rccl.com/v1/profileBookings/enriched/XXXX-XXX-XXXX-XXX-XXXXXXX?brand=R&includeCheckin=true`
 1. Copy the `XXXX-XXX-XXXX-XXX-XXXXXXX`, that is your account id.
+1. Paste into config.yaml `accountId:` field
 1. This key should last about a month.
-You will need to get it again in a month
+You will need to get it again in a month and update config.yaml
 1. If anyone knows how to get this value via python, please let me know.
-It should be possible.
-It looks like it is extracted from the access token somehow

 ## Run
 1. `python CheckRoyalCaribbeanPrice.py`